ErnestLeung52/space-finder/README.md

 # Space Finder

-The Online Photo Saving Website is a cloud-based platform powered by AWS that allows users to securely upload and store their photos along with location information and additional details.
+Space Finder is an cloud-based Photo Saving Website powered by AWS that allows users to securely upload and store their photos along with location information and additional details.
 With this website, users can easily create albums, organize their photos, and share them with others.

 ## Table of Contents